Little efforts can have a big impact. It's time to start recycling your e-waste now!

 E-waste is a colloquial term for electronic items that have reached the end of their "useful life."
 Electronic devices such as air conditioners, refrigerators, LED/LCD, laptops, desktops, monitors, televisions, and mobile phones, as well as their spare parts and accessories are prevalent.
 Many of these items can be reused or recycled.
 E-waste contains precious resources including Aluminium, copper, gold, palladium, and silver, as well as hazardous ones like cadmium, lead, and mercury.

-- Consumer electricals and electronics such as TVs, washing machine, refrigerators, Air conditioner including fluorescent and other mercury-containing lamps
+- Consumer electricals and electronics such as TVs, washing machines, refrigerators, Air conditioners including fluorescent and other mercury-containing lamps.

-Computer equipment account for almost 70 per cent of e-waste in India, followed by telecom/phones (12 per cent), electrical equipment (8 per cent) and medical equipment (7 per cent).
+Computer equipment accounts for almost 70 percent of e-waste in India, followed by telecom/phones (12 percent), electrical equipment (8 percent), and medical equipment (7 percent).

 The world's fastest-growing waste stream is due to humankind’s insatiable demand for electronic devices.
 The electronics industry's achievement in creating a broad consumer market for computers, cell phones, and other personal electronic equipment has been tremendous over the last decade.
 Some forms are multiplying at an exponential rate.
 While more technological devices contribute to the problem, they can also contribute to the solution.

 If we get it right, we'll see a lot less of our valuable minerals, metals, and resources are thrown away.
 The benefits to industry and workers, as well as human and environmental health, might be significant.
 It is critical that we adopt a more circular mindset for e-waste management as soon as possible.

 Introduction to Extended Producer Responsibility (EPR):